© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lulworth Castle North Lodges and park walls is a scheduled monument protected by Historic England under reference 1016685.
 View the official record →

-Lulworth Castle North Lodges and park walls is a scheduled ancient monument comprising the northern gateway lodges and associated boundary walls of the Lulworth Castle estate in Dorset.
+Lulworth Castle North Lodges and park walls form part of the estate infrastructure associated with Lulworth Castle, situated in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016685.

 Lulworth Castle North Lodges and park walls is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016685.